-The Medify UCAT online course is one of the most popular courses to prepare for the UCAT.
-In this article I share my top THREE tips on how to get the most out of the Medify UCAT course.
+The Medify UCAT online course is one of the most popular online resources to prepare for the UCAT.
+In this article, I share my top THREE tips on how to get the most out of the Medify UCAT course.

-Currently the Medify UCAT course is used by 1-in-3 candidates to prepare for the exam, with thousands of past candidates recommending it on forums, social media and blogs to prepare for the exam I bought it myself (click here to read my full review) and in this article I share my top THREE tips for getting the most out of it.
+Currently, the Medify UCAT course is used by 1-in-3 candidates to prepare for the exam, with thousands of past candidates recommending it on forums, social media and blogs to prepare for the exam.
+I bought it myself (read my review), and in this article, I share my top THREE tips for getting the most out of it.

 Tip #1: Make Effective Study Notes

 Medify includes examples, explanations, tips and techniques in the form of tutorials.
 These are videos that explain each subtest with detailed advice on dealing with them.
 I highly recommend making notes when watching the tutorials and during the use of the course.